 Naxos is most attractive in late spring when the landscape is still lovely and green and sprinkled with numerous wildflowers.
 During the summer months, the island is hot and very popular.
 But, in early autumn, it is quiet and relaxing once again.

-Naxos is also prone to the summer Northern winds (called Meltemia), which can make the most popular parts of the island extremely windy, with the peaks around July and August.
+Naxos is also prone to summer northern winds (called Meltemia), which can make the most popular parts of the island extremely windy.
+The peaks are around July and August.

 How to get to Naxos town and how to move around